abiswas3/sportsMaths/ProblemStatement/main.md

 ### Do world ranking represent Kona behaviour

-Kona is the one race the best athletes race each other on the same course with the same incentives - TO WIN.
+Kona (or 70.3 Worlds) is the one race the best athletes race each other on the same course with the same incentives - TO WIN.

 Shown below are the end of they year world rankings for the top 5 men athletes at Kona.
 On inspection it might not look too bad.
 It would seem like the world rankings system is pretty good at picking the top 3 athletes.
-However, this is an artifact of having two very dominant champions over a long time i.e. Jan Frodeno and Sebastien Kienle.
+However, this is an artefact of having two very dominant champions over a long time i.e. Jan Frodeno and Sebastien Kienle were very dominant.
 When you have a champion like Jan who is so dominant, the ranking system does not matter.
 Whatever the sytem, they usually always win.
 As an exercise we leave the reader to look up how positions 5-10 align with